 1. Rapidly changing client expectations

-Clients are micro-aware of the rapidly changing markets and have growing expectations for more innovatively tailored products for their homes, worksites, commercial buildings, and more.
+Clients are micro-aware of the rapidly changing markets.
+They have growing expectations for more innovatively tailored products for their homes, worksites, commercial buildings, and more.

-Client demands are quickly increasing, and you can expect constructions to be more modularized, specific, and optimized on energy with more improved security and health parameters.
+Client demands are quickly increasing.
+Therefore, you can expect constructions to be more modularized, specific, and optimized on energy with more improved security and health parameters.

 2. Powerful capacities in technology